lisa-butler/Northwest-Scuba-Diving/README.md

 There were some database related issues which were solved by googling how to clear databases etc.
 There were countless other small errors solved throughout the development of this application.
-Troubleshooting was managed using dev tools, printing to terminal and utilising a lot of googling.
+Trouble shooting was managed using dev tools, printing to terminal and utilising a lot of googling.
+I also sought help from my mentor, classmates, tutor support and my friends working in software roles.

 **Error Handling and input control:**